daulric/OneFrame/README.md

 # **Method 1: Use Rojo**

-### Copy the OneFrame folder [here](src/Shared/), and paste it into your workspace.
+### Copy the OneFrame folder [here](src), and paste it into your workspace and rename the file to OneFrame.
 Use Rojo to port the files into your project

 #